 Planting roses isn’t difficult as long as you follow a few basic rules.

-1. Place your hole in an area where your rose will receive at least 6 hours of sun.
+- Place your hole in an area where your rose will receive at least 6 hours of sun.
 Don’t plant right next to large shrubs or trees since their roots will steal nutrients and water from your rose.
-In southern gardens, avoid planting in a area with reflected heat from afternoon sun.
+In southern gardens, avoid planting in an area with reflected heat from afternoon sun.

 For more in depth information on how to plant roses, check out this link.